 The concept of bail is to ensure an individual’s return to court and not to punish someone before they are proven guilty.
 However, for many in Alamance County, the bail system feels like a punishment.
 Those unable to pay the set bail amount face extended time in jail, often before even seeing a judge or obtaining legal representation.

 If you or a loved one can’t post bail in Alamance County, Apex Bail Bonds will help you navigate available alternatives.
+Just call 336-394-8890.

 Under state law, individuals charged with felonies can wait up to 96 hours (or 4 days) before their first court appearance, during which they might be appointed counsel.
 But for those charged with misdemeanors and can’t post bail, the waiting game can be agonizingly longer.
 These individuals can remain jailed for days, weeks, or even over a month before they’re appointed an attorney or see a judge.

-Fortunately, there are options available if you can’t pay the full bail amount in Alamance County:
+Let’s dive deeper into the options available if you can’t pay the full bail amount in Alamance County:

 1. Surety Bonds